 About Donor Insemination

-Donor Insemination (DI) is a procedure in which a woman who wishes to conceive is inseminated with sperm donated by a man who is not her intimate sexual partner.
-DI is an excellent option for couples where the male partner has extremely low sperm counts or no sperm, a previous vasectomy or carries a genetic disorder that he does not want transmitted to his offspring.
-Some cases of severe male factor infertility may be treated with in-vitro fertilization (IVF) instead of DI, and this option should be considered as well.
-DI can also be used for women without a male partner.
-We have been helping LGBT patients and single women build their desired families since the inception of South Jersey Fertility Center in 1989.
+Donor Insemination is a procedure in which a woman who wishes to conceive is inseminated with sperm donated by a man who is not her partner.
+This is an appropriate treatment option for couples where the male partner has low sperm counts or no sperm, has had a previous vasectomy, or carries a genetic disorder that he does not want transmitted to his children.
+Donor insemination can also be used for single women who wish to conceive without a partner.

-The donor sperm is obtained from a sperm bank.
-We will accept sperm from any reputable sperm bank, but most commonly we work with Cryobiology, Xytex.
-California Cryobank, Fairfax Cryobank, and Seattle Sperm Bank .
-The donors are screened by the banks for infectious diseases such as HIV, Hepatitis, Syphilis, Gonorrhea, Chlamydia, Herpes and Trichomonas.
-The samples are frozen for 6 months and the donors are retested for infectious diseases again before the sample is released.
-Donors also undergo genetic screening and sign away any paternity rights.
-Basic characteristics of the donors are provided by the banks and include ethnic origin, blood type, height, weight, eye, hair and skin color, years of college and profession.
+Donor sperm is obtained from a reputable sperm bank, where donors are carefully screened for infectious diseases such as HIV, Hepatitis, Syphilis, Gonorrhea, Chlamydia, Herpes, and Trichomonas.
+Basic characteristics of the donors are provided by the banks and include ethnic origin, blood type, height, weight, eye, hair and skin color, years of college, and profession.
 Other detailed information may be available for some donors, but the donor’s identity remains anonymous.
-Most couples select a donor based on desirable characteristics, but as with any genetic trait, physical or intellectual characteristics cannot be guaranteed in the offspring.
+Once selected, the shipment is coordinated with our andrology team, where it is then safely stored.
+South Jersey Fertility Center works most frequently with the following banks: